 This website is devoted to the life of Jacob Coxey (1854-1951), the first march on Washington by “Coxey’s Army” in the spring of 1894, and the origins of political protest in the United States.

 I have always admired what Jacob Coxey stood (and marched) for: a concern for the condition of the country’s unemployed, the belief that the banking industry possessed too much power, and a conviction that citizens had the right to voice their demands in the nation’s capital.
 But there’s an additional connection between us.
 As it turns out, Jacob Coxey is my great-great grandfather.

 I say “as it turns out” because for much of my life, I did not know this.
 I knew that I was in some way related to him, but this was always mentioned in somewhat vague terms.
-About fifteen years ago, I found out the reason for this: the parents of one of the descendents between Jacob Coxey and me were, um, not married.
+About twenty years ago, I found out the reason for this: the parents of one of the descendants between Jacob Coxey and me were, um, not married.

 Once I heard this from a family member, I needed to find out if this was true.
 A check of birth records verified the lineage.

 Would Jacob Coxey acknowledge me as his great-great grandson?
 I’d like to think so.
 For much of my life, I have worked on social justice issues with a particular interest in inequality.
 Perhaps, with his Theosophist leanings, he would see me as channeling my “inner Jacob Coxey.”
 He died five years before I was born; I wish I could have met him.